 What to See and Do

 Literally translated to ‘New Harbour’, the colourful buildings of Nyhavn make it the most photographed area in all of Copenhagen.
 Originally a hub for prostitution (and also where acclaimed author Hans Christian Anderson lived), today Nyhavn is full of restaurants and bars and home to the Veteran Ship and Harbour museum.
-Here is also where you will find the canal tours (hint: check out both operators before purchasing your ticket, when I visited in March 2014 there was a fair price difference between the two).
+You probably don’t want to eat here (it’s very pricey) but its perfect to walk around and take photos.
+Here is also where you will find the canal tours.
+At only one hour long, they are a great and fun way to see the city from the water.

 The Little Mermaid

 Possibly one of the most iconic statues in the world, the Little Mermaid is a top tourist favourite.
 Popularity aside, the poor girl has had it rough over the past 50+ years in which she has been decapitated, had her arm cut off, been covered in paint, and defiled with the dildo.
-However, despite the numerous cases of vandalism she has been restored many times and, as of my visit, was on display and all in one piece.
+However, despite the numerous cases of vandalism she has been restored many times and is usually found all in one piece.
 The Little Mermaid can be found on a rock in the bay along the Langelinie promenade.
 It is a fair walk from the city centre, but don’t worry; if you are pressed for time and/or stuck in bad weather (like I was), the canal cruises will take you out to her.

 This pedestrian only area is considered to be the shopping street of Copenhagen.
 At 1.1 km, it is one of the longest pedestrian shopping streets in all of Europe.
 StrØget has something for everyone and is filled with a selection of souvenir shops, popular chain stores, and of course high end designer boutiques.
 This is also the area where you will find Copenhagen’s most famous (and expensive) stores including the Royal Copenhagen Porcelain Factory.